uswds/uswds-site/_data/changelogs/_CHANGELOG-README.md

   - All comments here are instructional only and should be deleted if copied into the changelog .yml file.
   First, declare general page settings -->
 title: [Add topic title.
 This should be only 1-2 words.
 Ex: "Banner", "Accessibility"]
-pageURL: [Path to related page]
+pageType: [Standard values: Component, Documentation, Pattern, Template, Token, Utility]
 isCodePage: [Indicate if the related page is a component page.
 Standard values: true, false] changelogURL:[Provide url for the package CHANGELOG.md.
 Not all pages will have a related CHANGELOG.md file.]
 <!-- Next, add a list of changelog items in reverse chronological order. -->
 items:
   - date: [Add item release date in YYYY-MM-DD format.]
-    description:
       <!--
         Add a concise description of the change.
 This can often be pulled from the related release notes or PR summary.
         Summaries should be written in the past tense and use a consistent set of verbs to begin each statement:
         Examples: "Fixed", "Added", "Improved", "Optimized", "Updated", "Introduced" -->
     summary: [Add a short, clear sentence that summarizes the change.
 This sentence will link to the related PR.]
-      additional: [If needed, add more detail in 1-2 sentences.]
+    moreSummary: [If needed, add more detail in 1-2 sentences.]
     isBreaking: [Indicate if this is a breaking change.
 Standard values: 'Yes', 'No', 'Potential']
     isCodeUpdate: [Indicate if this update includes code updates.
 Standard values: true, false]
     pr: [Add related pull request (PR) number.
 Ex: 4695]